GemHunt/CoinSorter/scripts/AWSCaffeDigetsBuild.md

 sudo reboot

 # installing the samples and checking the GPU
-cuda-install-samples-7.5.sh ~/
+cuda-install-samples-8.0.sh ~/
-cd NVIDIA\_CUDA-7.5\_Samples/1\_Utilities/deviceQuery
+cd NVIDIA\_CUDA-8.0\_Samples/1\_Utilities/deviceQuery
 make
 ./deviceQuery

+#At this point deviceQuery should have given you a bunch of information about the GPU(s?) and passed tests.

-# Install CuDNN v 3
+# Install CuDNN v5
-#You can't just get the file: sudo wget https://developer.nvidia.com/rdp/assets/cudnn-7.0-linux-x64-v3-rc
+#You can't just wget the file
 #You have to register as a developer and manually download.
 #This is why FTP was the step before this.
-#So first FTP the cudnn-7.0-linux-x64-v3.0-rc.tgz file to home
+#So first FTP the cudnn-8.0-linux-x64-v5.0-ga.tgz file to home

-gzip -d cudnn-7.0-linux-x64-v3.0-prod.tgz
+gzip -d cudnn-8.0-linux-x64-v5.0-ga.tgz
-tar xf cudnn-7.0-linux-x64-v3.0-prod.tar
+tar xf cudnn-8.0-linux-x64-v5.0-ga.tar

 # copy the library files into CUDA's include and lib folders
-sudo cp cuda/include/cudnn.h /usr/local/cuda-7.5/include
+sudo cp cuda/include/cudnn.h /usr/local/cuda-8.0/include
-sudo cp cuda/lib64/libcudnn* /usr/local/cuda-7.5/lib64
+sudo cp cuda/lib64/libcudnn* /usr/local/cuda-8.0/lib64

 #Installing caffe